-Parameter Description emergency-services -This network is limited to accessing emergency services only.
+Parameter Description personal-device - This network is accessible for personal devices.
+For example, a laptop or camera configured with a printer for the purpose of printing.
+The corresponding integer value for this network type is 4. emergency-services - This network is limited to accessing emergency services only.
 The corresponding integer value for this network type is 5. test - This network is used for test purposes only.
-The corresponding integer value for this network type is 14. wildcard -This network indicates a wildcard network.
-The corresponding integer value for this network type is 15. addtl-roam-cons- ois Specify the number of additional roaming consortium Organization Identifiers (OIs) advertised by the AP.
-You can specify up to three additional OIs. asra Enable the Additional Steps Required for Access (asra) to indicate if additional steps are required for authentication.
+The corresponding integer value for this network type is 14. wildcard - This network indicates a wildcard network.
+The corresponding integer value for this network type is 15. addtl-roam-cons- ois Specify the number of additional roaming consortium Organization Identifiers (Ols) advertised by the AP.
+You can specify up to three additional Ols. asra Enable the Additional Steps Required for Access (asra) to indicate if additional steps are required for authentication.
 When enabled, the following information is sent to the client in response to an ANQP query.
 For ASRA, ensure that the network authentication type is associated. comeback-mode Enable this parameter to allow the client to obtain a GAS Request and Response as a Comeback-Request and Comeback-Response.
-By default, this comeback mode is disabled. gas-comeback- delay Specify a GAS come back delay interval in milliseconds to allow the client to retrieve the query response using a comeback request action frame when the GAS response is delayed.
-You can specify a value within the range of 100-2000 milliseconds and the default value is 500 milliseconds. group-frame-block Enable this parameter if you want to stop the AP from sending forward downstream group-addressed frames. hessid Specify a Homogenous Extended Service Set Identifier (HESSID) in a hexadecimal format separated by colons. internet Specify this parameter to allow the IAP to send an Information Element (IE) indicating that the network allows Internet access. p2p-cross-connect Specify this parameter to advertise support for P2P Cross Connections. p2p-dev-mgmt Specify this parameter to advertise support for P2P device management. pame-bi Specify this parameter to enable Pre-Association Message Exchange BSSID Independent (PAME-BI) bit, with which the IAP can indicate that the Advertisement Server can return a query response independent of the BSSID used in the GAS Frame exchange. query-response- length-limit Specify this parameter to set the maximum length of the GAS query response, in octets.
+By default, this comeback mode is disabled. gas-comeback-del ay Specify a GAS come back delay interval in milliseconds to allow the client to retrieve the query response using a comeback request action frame when the GAS response is delayed.
+You can specify a value within the range of 100-2000 milliseconds and the default value is 500 milliseconds. group-frame-block Enable this parameter if you want to stop the AP from sending forward downstream group-addressed frames. hessid Specify a Homogenous Extended Service Set Identifier (HESSID) in a hexadecimal format separated by colons. internet Specify this parameter to allow the IAP to send an Information Element (IE) indicating that the network allows Internet access. p2p-cross-connect Specify this parameter to advertise support for P2P Cross Connections. p2p-dev-mgmt Specify this parameter to advertise support for P2P device management. pame-bi Specify this parameter to enable Pre-Association Message Exchange BSSID Independent (PAME-BI) bit, with which the IAP can indicate that the Advertisement Server can return a query response independent of the BSSID used in the GAS Frame exchange. query-response-le ngth-limit Specify this parameter to set the maximum length of the GAS query response, in octets.
 You can specify a value within the range of 1-127.
 The default value is 127. roam-cons-len-1 roam-cons-len-2 roam-cons-len-3 Specify the length of the organization identifier.
-The value of the roam-cons-len-1 , roam-cons-len-2 , or roam-cons-len-3 .
-The roaming consortium OI is based on the following parameters: • 0: Zero Octets in the OI (Null) • 3: OI length is 24-bit (3 Octets) • 5: OI length is 36-bit (5 Octets) venue-group Specify one of the following venue groups assembly business educational factory-and-industrial institutional mercantile
+The value of the roam-cons-len-1, roam-cons-len-2, or roam-cons-len-3.
+The roaming consortium OI is based on the following parameters: 0: Zero Octets in the OI (Null) 3: OI length is 24-bit (3 Octets) 5: OI length is 36-bit (5 Octets) venue-group Specify one of the following venue groups assembly business educational

-Table 51: Hotspot Configuration Parameters
+Table 57: Hotspot Configuration Parameters

-Parameter Description outdoor residential storage utility-and-misc vehicular By default, the business venue group is used. venue-type Specify a venue type to be advertised in the ANQP IEs from IAPs associated with this hotspot profile.
-For more information about the supported venue types for each venue group, see Table 50.
+Parameter Description factory-and-industrial institutional mercantile outdoor residential storage utility-and-misc vehicular By default, the business venue group is used. venue-type Specify a venue type to be advertised in the ANQP IEs from IAPs associated with this hotspot profile.
+For more information about the supported venue types for each venue group, see Table 56.